walknuts/southportapartments/pages/0-home.md

 ### Disclaimer

 We take all reasonable care with this website but do not warrant or admit liability for its correctness, completeness or suitability for your purpose.
-So, check our information before relying on it.
+Please check our information before relying on it.